Ntopo1/Using-Logs-to-Help-You-Track-Down-Issues-in-Windows-and-Linux/README.md

 <br />
 <h3>Windows Tasks:</h3>
 <h4>Task 1: Low Disk Space</h4>
 <p>To view the error logs, I opened the Event Viewer program and navigated to the Application logs inside of the Windows Logs file.
-I click the first error log in the Application pane to view the first error log.
+Click the first error log in the Application pane to view the first error log.
 You can see the issue in the details tab toward the bottom. </p>
 <p align="center">
 <img src="https://i.imgur.com/jcFwg5r.png" height="80%" width="80%" alt="average height"/>
 </p>